Education and Training

 - radio advertisements

 - a poster (in English only)

-A new video for Aboriginal and Torres Strait Islander audiences is also on the My Aged Care website.
+for Aboriginal and Torres Strait Islander audiences is also on the My Aged Care website.
 It provides an overview of My Aged Care, including the services available and how to access them.

 Residential Aged Care Facilities

 Supporting mental health for Gold Coast aged care residents

 Gold Coast Primary Health Network is funding a pilot at eight residential aged care facilities, to provide psychological support and coaching for residents who may be experiencing mental ill health including anxiety and depression.

 Australian Institute of Health and Welfare figures show about 45 per cent of people have mild symptoms of depression when first admitted to residential aged care, and more than half of all aged care residents have symptoms of depression.
 The provision of support in residential aged care meets a significant gap in services for this group, who cannot access MBS funded services.

 A number of models are being evaluated, to determine the best way forward to provide ongoing psychological support.